Herb Rule

-Herbert C. Rule III (born 1937) is a lawyer and former member of the Arkansas House of Representatives.
+Herbert C. Rule III (1935/1936 – April 3, 2023) was an American politician and lawyer who was a member of the Arkansas House of Representatives.

 Early life

 Rule was born in Little Rock, Arkansas.
 He was the second of three children.

 Education and military service

 Attending Little Rock schools he graduated from Central High School in 1955, receiving an NROTC scholarship to attend Yale University where he earned his Bachelor of Arts in 1959.
 Herb entered active duty as a Marine with the 3rd Marine Division serving in the Far East.
 After his tour of duty, he served an additional six years in the Marine Corps Reserve while attending the University of Arkansas at Fayetteville where he graduated third in his class in 1964 with his juris doctor and passing the Arkansas Bar in the same year.